 - Depending upon the time frame being traded, n may be defined using intraday increments, or in terms of days, weeks, months or years.

 Calculating the stochastic oscillator by hand in live market conditions can be a daunting task.
-However, current software trading platforms such as Trading Station, MetaTrader 4, and NinjaTrader commonly include the indicator as an available study.
+However, current software trading platforms such as Trading Station and MetaTrader 4 commonly include the indicator as an available study.
 After being selected for use, the indicator is automatically computed and plotted graphically, giving traders and investors more time to analyse and interact with changing market conditions.

 The goal of stochastics is to identify levels where a reversal in price may originate and is most probable.
 As price action moves up and down, these areas become pronounced and readily identifiable.